khanzaifa37/SlotAttention-FG-BG/README.md

 This repository contains the official implementation of our work, which is an extension of [CVPR 2025: Pay Attention to the Foreground in Object-Centric Learning].
-The extended version has been submitted to the International Journal of Computer Vision (IJCV).

 <div align="center">